It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

 You can eat amazing Vietnamese food on Kingsland Road, have delicious curries on Brick Lane, or get a little tipsy at one of these London bottomless brunches, or go for a traditional afternoon tea at one of London’s finest hotels.

-Explore the variety of what London offers and appreciate it for its people as well as its landmarks, and you’ll have a better understanding of why people are so charmed by the English capital — myself included.
+Explore the variety of what London offers and appreciate it for its people as well as its landmarks, and you’ll have a better understanding of why people are so charmed by traveling in England — myself included.

-My 4 days in London itinerary will bring you to all of the most iconic landmarks (and give you tips on how to reduce wait times and save money along the way), but it’ll also show you a slightly hidden side of London that I’ve found in my repeated visits to the city.
+My 4 days in London itinerary will bring you to all of the most iconic landmarks and give you tips on how to reduce wait times and save money along the way.

 I hope this post will help you love London as much as I now do!